Leviathan1990/O3D-Game-Engine---Asset-tool/README.md

 This program requires .net 4.5 to run!
 For more info, please read the attached documentation.

+Important notes
+=
+This tool is an in development beta build.
+The main functions are all working, but need to fix tons of bugs, annd more and more functions (For example a parser for the classes section files).

 Contact
 =
 - Discord:  https://discord.gg/7RbzqN9